INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsubsection{Method Configuration}

-The chosen configuration of INSPIRE, described in Tab.~\ref{tab:configbrains}, is based on the configuration used in the synthetic evaluation, with a few changes, on account of the smaller image sizes (in terms of diameter) and higher number of voxels, to (i) make the optimization more stable, and (ii) speed up the method.
+The chosen configuration of INSPIRE, described in Tab.~\ref{tab:configbrains}, is based on the configuration used in Sec. \ref{sec:retinal_eval}, with a few changes on account of the smaller image diameter to (i) make the optimization more stable and (ii) speed up the method.
 Histogram equalization was enabled due to the difference in contrast of the different volumes, which was not sufficiently addressed by normalization.
-Through prior experience with the used distance measures \cite{ofverstedt2019fast}, we have observed that omitting downsampling and smoothing of 3D MR brain volumes leads to more robust performance, and higher accuracy of the registration when used with the $\alpha$-AMD distance measure.
-Configuration of the reference methods included in the comparison are detailed in \cite{klein2009evaluation} and \cite{yang2017quicksilver}.
+Based on prior experience \cite{ofverstedt2019fast}, we omit downsampling and smoothing of the (already fairly low-resolution) 3D MR brain volumes.
+Configuration of the reference methods are detailed in \cite{klein2009evaluation} and \cite{yang2017quicksilver}.
+We also included the recent and widely used unsupervised learning-based method VoxelMorph \cite{balakrishnan2019voxelmorph}, which is configured using the default settings with MSD as the distance measure, which performed well in the original study \cite{balakrishnan2019voxelmorph} on similar data, and trained until convergence -- which occurred after 20000 iterations.
+Both the plain version (denoted VM) \cite{balakrishnan2018unsupervised}, as well as the version of the method that includes (100 steps of) instance optimization (denoted VM-IO) \cite{balakrishnan2019voxelmorph} are included in our evaluation.